GSA/inventory-app/README.md

 To edit CKAN or extension code live, the local code needs to be attached via a volume.
 Add a local extension folder path into the `docker-compose.yml` file that you would like to edit (see volume section for commented example).
-After editing the extension/ckan core (see below), run `make debug` to restart the application and evaluate the edits/debugging.
+After editing the extension/ckan core (see below), run `make up` (the app will not start appropriately) then run `make debug` to restart the application with an interactive console.

 _TODO: tested `--reload` functionality of gunicorn, but does not work well with paster flag._
 _Hopefully this option improves in the future._